Anglo could bring in partner for Minas Rio - CEO

 Carroll, who announced last year she would step down under pressure from investors over poor returns, will be replaced by current AngloGold (ANGJ.J) Chief Executive Mark Cutifani.

-At the top of Cutifani's to-do list, when he takes over in April, is the overhaul of Anglo's problematic platinum arm, Anglo American Platinum (AMSJ.J), squeezed by weak demand, rising costs and the legacy of last year's violent strikes and protests which killed more than 50 people.
+Top of Cutifani's to-do list is the overhaul of Anglo's problematic platinum arm, Anglo American Platinum (AMSJ.J), squeezed by weak demand, rising costs and labour unrest.

-The unit, best known as Amplats, has announced a plan to mothball two mines and sell one, potentially leading to 14,000 job losses.
-The plan has met with fierce resistance from South Africa's government, politicians and unions.
+The unit, best known as Amplats, last month announced a plan to mothball two mines and sell one, potentially leading to 14,000 job cuts.
+The move, aimed at restoring profits, has met with fierce resistance from South Africa's government, politicians and unions.

 The company said last week it would delay a two-month consultation period by two weeks.